fabriciochamon/husk-gui/README.md

 Depending on which plugin packages are loaded with your desired Houdini version, different render delegates might be available, hence the reload icon.

-Also, there might be cases where you override the packages dir alotgether, for example in the case of using custom launchers (like [Packman](https://github.com/fabriciochamon/Packman)).
+Also, there might be cases where you override the packages dir altogether, for example in the case of using custom launchers (like [Packman](https://github.com/fabriciochamon/Packman)).
 In this case you might want to use the "Override packages dir" input.

 ## Other utilities/tools